 "It's nothing for you to worry about."
 Sam took a seat at on the stool at the counter.

-Emily simply nodded, then asked, "Are you hungry?
+Emily nodded.
+"Are you hungry?
 I can make you something before you go out again."
-Emily pulled a plate from the cabinet.
+She pulled a plate from the cabinet.

-Emily heated up leftovers, some baked lemon chicken with corn and rice and Sam took a seat at the kitchen counter.
+Emily heated up the leftovers, and Sam took a seat at the kitchen counter.
 She set the hot plate in front of him and grabbed a cold bottle of Coke from the fridge.

 "Thanks, honey."
 Sam popped open the cap.